magomimmo/modern-cljs/doc/tutorial-16.md

 ### Instructing lein-cljsbuild about CLJS test directory

-By taking a look at the `:builds` section of the `:cljsbuild` task, you can verify that the emitted `modern_dbg.js` and `modern_pre.js` JS files are generated, by looking for the CLJS code saved in the `src/cljs` and in the `src/brepl` directories.
+In the `:builds` section of the `:cljsbuild` task you can verify that the emitted `modern_dbg.js` and `modern_pre.js` JS files are generated by looking for the CLJS code saved in the `src/cljs` and in the `src/brepl` directories.
 The `modern.js` JS file, instead, is emitted by considering the CLJS files from the `src/cljs` directory only.

 In the [previous tutorial][1] we already arranged the `test` directory to host `cljs` code by creating the `test/cljs` directory.
 We now